 Unlike no-fault divorces however, a fault-based divorce can be ultimately denied by the courts should you be unable to prove that one of these grounds for divorce exists.
 For this reason especially, it is highly recommended that you retain the counsel of an experienced Spring Lake divorce attorney to help you present the necessary evidence in an effective and compelling manner to the courts which clearly demonstrates the misconduct of your spouse.

-Should they fail to answer your petition for a divorce however, your divorce will be considered “uncontested”, and the terms of your divorce settlement agreement will be decided by the court itself, generally in the favor of the person who filed for the divorce.
+Should they fail to answer your petition for a divorce, however, your divorce will be considered an “uncontested divorce“, and the terms of your divorce settlement agreement will be decided by the court itself, generally in the favor of the person who filed for the divorce.

-At The Law Office of Peter J. Bronzino, we have extensive experience resolving both no-fault divorces and fault-based divorces of all kinds for clients across Toms River, Point Pleasant, Spring Lake, Brick, and the greater Ocean County area.
+At Bronzino Law Firm, we have extensive experience resolving both no-fault divorces and fault-based divorces of all kinds for clients in towns across Ocean and Monmouth County, including Wall, Asbury Park, Toms River, Point Pleasant, Spring Lake, Brick, Sea Girt, Jackson, Neptune, and more.